 1) Who can get treatment: One of the biggest differences between ClearCorrect and Candid is who can receive treatment.
 Candid can treat only mild to moderate cases of crowding and spacing.
 More extensive cases—like those caused by an overbite, underbite, or misshapen jaw—need to be monitored in-person by an orthodontist.
 ClearCorrect, however, can handle the full gamut of cases, from mild to severe.

 2) Cost: There is no one-size-fits-all price tag for ClearCorrect.
 That’s because your price depends on your orthodontist’s personal fees and the severity of your case.
 The more severe your case, the more it will cost.
-They also have an option called Flex for mild cosmetic cases that is often significantly cheaper.
+They also have Limited 6 and Limited 12 options for mild cosmetic cases that are often significantly cheaper.
 On average, most people will spend between $2,500 and $5,000.
-With Candid, though, there are very few overhead costs, so your treatment will be a bit more affordable: $2,400.
+The dentist administering your Candid treatment determines your price.
+You will pay at least $3,500, but it can also cost more than that depending on your dentist’s fees and your location.

-3) Treatment Time: ClearCorrect’s average treatment times range between 12 to 18 months, although Flex may take as little as a few months.
-Candid is a bit faster, with their quickest times clocking in at roughly 6 months, which is about average for the industry.
-However, their CandidMonitoring service might allow you to progress through your aligners quicker, shortening the overall timeline.
+3) Treatment Length: ClearCorrect’s average treatment times range between 12 to 18 months, although Flex may take as little as a few months.
+Candid’s treatment lengths are much shorter, wrapping up between 6-9 months.
+However, their CandidMonitoring service might allow you to progress through your aligners quicker, potentially shortening the overall timeline.

 5) Financing: Both Candid and ClearCorrect offer financing.
 ClearCorrect partners with beWell, which can require a credit check; alternatively, you might be able to get a customized plan directly from your dental provider.
-With Candid, you have some flexibility for your financing plans.
-Depending on your credit score and preferences, you can opt for a plan with 0% APR or, if your credit score isn’t as good, you can go the downpayment route instead.
+With Candid, the financing options will vary from office to office, so be sure to ask about your options during your initial consultation.

 Invisalign was the first clear aligner option, but ClearCorrect followed closely on their heels.
 In 2006, founder Dr. William Pumphrey realized that over 400 patients needed clear aligners, but there wasn’t a good manufacturer in line to fill that need.
 So Dr. Pumphrey made a critical decision: he was going to produce his own.
 The rest is pretty much history.
 Now ClearCorrect is the second-largest clear aligner producer in the industry.